Top Veterinary Complaints in Cats

 “Small shifts become serious when they repeat and cluster.”

-Bad Breath and Dropping Food: Oral Disease in Plain Sight
+Bad Breath and Dropping Food: Is It Dental Disease?

-Dental disease is a leading “silent” contributor to why cats present late.
-Gingivitis and periodontal disease can progress under the gumline, so the mouth may look acceptable until pain is significant.
+Dental disease is the leading “silent” reason cats present late, because gingivitis and periodontal disease progress under the gumline — the mouth can look acceptable until the pain is significant.
 Cats may swallow food without chewing, paw at the face, or avoid hard textures.
-Oral inflammation can also raise overall inflammatory load, leaving a cat with less reserve depth for other chronic issues, including kidney disease.
+That oral inflammation also raises overall inflammatory load, leaving less reserve for other chronic issues, including kidney disease.

-A quick home check does not require prying the mouth open.
-Smell the breath during a yawn, watch for head tilting while chewing, and notice if kibble is dropped or licked rather than bitten.
-Compare grooming quality around the back and tail base; cats in mouth pain often groom less because the act is uncomfortable.
-These observations help a veterinarian decide whether dental radiographs and a full oral exam should be prioritized.
+A quick home check doesn’t require prying the mouth open.
+Smell the breath during a yawn, watch for head-tilting while chewing, and notice whether kibble is dropped or licked rather than bitten.
+Compare grooming quality around the back and tail base — cats in mouth pain often groom less because it hurts.
+These observations help your vet decide whether dental radiographs and a full oral exam should be prioritized.

 Behavior Changes Are Medical Until Proven Otherwise